-nngt.analysis.shortest_path(g, source, target, directed=True, weights=None)
+nngt.analysis.shortest_path(g, source, target, directed=None, weights=None, combine_weights='mean')

-Returns a shortest path between source' and 'target.
+Returns a shortest path between source and target.
 The algorithms returns an empty list if there is no path between the nodes.

-- g (Graph) Graph to analyze.

-- source (int) Node from which the path starts.

-- target (int) Node where the path ends.

-- directed (bool, optional (default: True)) Whether the edges should be considered as directed or not (automatically set to False if g is undirected). - weights (str or array, optional (default: binary)) Whether to use weighted edges to compute the distances.
-By default, all edges are considered to have distance 1.
+- g (Graph) Graph to analyze. - source (int) Node from which the path starts. - target (int) Node where the path ends. - directed (bool, optional (default: g.is_directed())) Whether the edges should be considered as directed or not (automatically set to False if g is undirected). - weights (str or array, optional (default: binary)) Whether to use weighted edges to compute the distances.
+By default, all edges are considered to have distance 1. - combine_weights (str, optional (default: 'mean')) How to combine the weights of reciprocal edges if the graph is directed but directed is set to False.
+It can be: - "sum": the sum of the edge attribute values will be used for the new edge. - "mean": the mean of the edge attribute values will be used for the new edge. - "min": the minimum of the edge attribute values will be used for the new edge. - "max": the maximum of the edge attribute values will be used for the new edge.